-A request for an order of publication must be supported by an affidavit specifying the basis for the request.
-The affidavit must state, if known, the last post office address of the defendant or plaintiff must state that it is unknown.22 The court clerk will then enter the order for publication23, which will state the object of the suit.24 It will also require the defendant to appear and defend her interests on or before a certain date.
-The date will be provided by the publication, but it can be no sooner than 50 days after entry of the publication.25
+state the object of the suit.
+It will also require the defendant to appear and defend her interests on or before a certain date.
+The date will be provided by the publication, but it can be no sooner than 50 days after entry of the publication.

-The order of publication is then published once each week for four successive weeks in a newspaper prescribed by the court.
-The order must also be posted at the front door of the courthouse, and a copy of the order must be mailed to the defendant at the defendant's last known address.26 The clerk is usually responsible for doing those three things within 20 days after entry of the order.
-The clerk will then file a certificate in the court's file stating the publication requirements have be completed.27 The plaintiff usually bears the significant expense of publication but the court can assess this cost against the defendant if it is requested along with other types of relief in the complaint.28
+The order of publication is then published once each week for William E Constitution of the state of the s four successive weeks in a newspaper prescribed by the court.
+The order must also be posted at the front door of the courthouse, and a copy of the order must be mailed to the defendant at the defendant's last known address.
+The clerk is usually responsible for doing those three things within 20 days after entry of the order.
+The clerk will then file a certificate in the court's file stating the publication requirements have be completed.
+The plaintiff usually bears the significant expense of publication but the court can assess this cost against the defendant if it is requested along with other types of relief in the complaint.

-If the defendant fails to appear, further notice is not required unless the court orders it.29 If she does appear, the court can decree the marriage has ended by divorce along with other matters such as child custody and visitation but only the divorce is enforceable under in rem jurisdiction if personal jurisdiction is required.
+If the defendant fails to appear, further notice is not required unless the court orders it.
+If she does appear, the court can decree the marriage ended by divorce along with other matters such as child custody and visitation but only the divorce is enforceable under in rem jurisdiction if personal jurisdiction is required.